reTHINK-project/dev-service-framework/docs/specs/service-framework/sf_syncher_manager.md

 `onResponse(callback: (event: ResponseEvent) => void): void`

 Setup the callback to process response notifications of the create (invite) request's.
+These are responses to `DataObjectReporter.inviteObservers` or `Syncher.create` invocation.

 * callback: callback function to receive events